Radical Design Course by Jack McDade

 Published Status

 By default, only published entries are included.
-Entries can be queried against draft, scheduled, or expired status with conditions on status like this:
+Entries can be queried against any, draft, scheduled, or expired status with conditions on status like this:

-// Only include expired entries
+// Only include published entries

-{{ collection:blog status:is="expired" }}
+{{ collection:blog status:is="published" }}

 Hot Tip!